CityOfPhiladelphia/open-budget/README.md

 ```
 $ npm run build
 ```
 This will update the files in the `/public` directory.
-To connect that directory to the `gh-pages` branch of the repo, use:
+To push that directory to the `gh-pages` branch of the repo, use:
 ```
 $ git subtree push --prefix public origin gh-pages
 ```